JeffHing/angular-width-query/README.md

 Each item in the array is an array consisting of the HTML class modifier, the lower width range, and the upper width range.

-The widthQuery directive searches these ranges in-order to determine which class modifer to apply to the element's base HTML class.
+The directive searches these ranges to determine which class modifer to apply to the element's base HTML class.

 ```javascript